Kaine-Codes/BlueTooth-RC-Car-Using-HC05-and-Arduino-Uno/README.md

 4. Click **Upload**.
 5. Disconnect the HC-05 RX/TX wires before uploading (they share the serial port and will cause upload errors if connected).

+Note: You can test out of the components work how they are intended by running the programs for each on them separately with the respective components connected.
 ---

 ## Bluetooth App Setup

 Use any Android Bluetooth serial terminal app.
-A popular free option is **"Bluetooth RC Controller"** or **"Serial Bluetooth Terminal"** (available on the Play Store).
+A popular free option that i used is **"BT Car Controller"** (available on the Play Store).

 ### Pairing the HC-05
 1. Power on the car.